shadowspawn/forest-arborist/notes.md

  * --git --hg (default to all, but supports mixed repo types!)
  * git X == for --git git X ?
  * hg X == for --hg hg X ?
+* put clues into manifest for manual editing?

 Known Issues
 * do we need support for Windows paths in sameParsedOriginDir, path.relative et al?